laravel-at/laravel-image-sanitize/README.md

     ->middleware(['image-sanitize']);
 ```

-If you want to know more about how `middlewares work in general, please check out the [official Laravel documentation](https://www.laravel.com/documentation)
+If you want to learn more about `middlewares`, please check out the [official Laravel documentation](https://laravel.com/docs/master/middleware)

 ### Testing